-159. As mentioned in Section 3.5.3, there is a high prevalence of HAdV-C globally, especially HAdV-C5 (Weaver et al., 2011; Mennechet et al., 2019).
+- 171. As mentioned in Section 3.5.3, there is a high prevalence of HAdV-C globally, especially HAdV-C5 (Weaver et al., 2011; Mennechet et al., 2019).
 Although the prevalence of HAdV-C6, the vector used to construct this GMO, is reportedly much lower, it is plausible that the E1A, HVR or E3 genes could be provided in trans from a pre-existing or acquired HAdV infection in people accidentally exposed to the GMO if a co-infection in the same cell occurs.
-This could result in complementation by the HAdV leading to the GMOs being able to replicate in any infected cell in the host; a GMO with transient immune evasion properties; or a GMO with less viral replication capacity.

-160. The reported prevalence of HAdVs in Australia is very low (Spencer, 2002).
-In addition, HAdV infections are self-limiting, which decreases the probability of continuous complementation of GMO by HAdV (Knight et al., 1962; Lichtenstein and Wold, 2004).
-Thus, the likelihood that a person has a HAdV-C infection that could continuously complement the modified E1A, HVR or E3 genes in the GMO is very low.

-161. Multiple copies of the proteins (E1A or E3) would be required to allow replication in healthy cells (Liu et al., 2010; Reddy et al., 2010; Reddy and Nemerow, 2014).
-As complementation would likely be provided by WT AdV, there would also be direct competition with WT AdV to form a mature viral particle, which would limit the chances of complementation by these proteins enabling the GMO to replicate in healthy cells.

-162. As mentioned in Chapter 1, Section 3.5.1, HAdVs are unable to replicate in animal models (Ismail et al., 2019) and no natural infections of non-human hosts have currently been described.
+This could result in complementation by the HAdV leading to the GMOs being able to replicate in any infected cell in the host; a GMO with transient immune evasion properties; or a GMO with less viral replication capacity. - 172.
+The reported prevalence of HAdVs in Australia is very low (Spencer, 2002), however this may be an underestimation of actual prevalence, as HAdV infection is not a reportable illness.
+However, HAdV infections are self-limiting, which decreases the probability of continuous complementation of GMO by HAdV (Knight et al., 1962; Lichtenstein and Wold, 2004).
+Thus, the likelihood that a person has a HAdV-C infection that could continuously complement the modified E1A, HVR or E3 genes in the GMO is very low. - 173.
+Multiple copies of the proteins (E1A or E3) would be required to allow replication in healthy cells (Liu et al., 2010; Reddy et al., 2010; Reddy and Nemerow, 2014).
+As complementation would likely be provided by WT AdV, there would also be direct competition with WT AdV to form a mature viral particle, which would limit the chances of complementation by these proteins enabling the GMO to replicate in healthy cells. - 174.
+As mentioned in Chapter 1, Section 3.5.1, HAdVs are unable to replicate in animal models (Ismail et al., 2019) and no natural infections of non-human hosts have currently been described.